 Nijmegen Bars

-We’ve heard claims that Nijmegen, Netherlands has the most pubs per square foot in all of the country and, although we can’t verify that fact, we can attest to there being a number of fun places to drink a pint of beer – especially Dutch Craft Beer.
+We’ve heard claims that Nijmegen, Netherlands has more bars per capita than anywhere else in the country.
+Although we can’t verify that, we can attest to there being a hefty number of fun places to drink in Nijmegen – especially Dutch Craft Beer.

 Brouwerscafe de Hemel